 Scholarship Application Procedures

 Please complete the Application for Scholarship for all scholarships.
-Scholarships close on 4 January, 2013.
+Scholarships close end of January.
 It is advisable to have your application to Campion as early as possible.

 Campion will allocate scholarships on the basis of the specific criteria as outlined for each scholarship.
 Where financial need is one of the criteria, applicants must clearly demonstrate their need on the application form.